 - Why should I improve my site speed?

 - Hiring an SEO partner requires a little time and money investment in ensuring you get the best fit for you!

 - Hiring the wrong services could be a very expensive mistake.

 SEO Consultant vs Agency

-What an SEO Expert do
+What does an SEO person do

-What an SEO Agency do
+What does an SEO Agency do

 An agency employs several kinds of professionals, such as account manager, copywriter, SEO, web developer, graphic designer, and so on.

 With an agency, you can have a full range of services but it can cost much more.
 You should deal with the account manager, which is the ‘man in the middle’ between you, the client, and the executives who do the job.
 More than one person will probably work for you, which has benefits and disadvantages.
 The time the agency spends on your project depends on your budget.

 A good analogy I’ve found for explaining the difference between an SEO consultant and an agency comes from Brendan Hufford.